jordansissel/experiments/unix/safely-crashing-reader/README.md

 ## is stdin dead?

+In the master/babysitter process, we are never reading from stdin, so it might be tricky to determine if stdin is dead.

-I tried many ways to check if 'stdin' was dead.
+I tried many ways to check if 'stdin' was dead:

 * read(0, NULL, 0) - always succeeds, even with stdin is dead.
 * lseek(0, 0, SEEK_CUR) - always fails; can't seek in a pipe.